jestebanpelaez18/jestebanpelaez18/README.md

 - 🏋🏻‍♂️ I don't want to say that I'm a gym rat, but I love working out; it's just part of my routine.

-- 🍳My secret hobby is cooking, and I guess I'm pretty good at it.
+- 🍳My secret hobby is cooking.

 - 🌊✈️ I'm all about exploring new cultures and savoring delicious eats, especially by the sea.
 Traveling and feeling the ocean's pull is where I'm at my happiest.